Multiloop contributions to the on-shell-$ \overline{\rm{MS}}$ heavy quark mass relation in QCD and the asymptotic structure of the corresponding series: the updated consideration: Introduction

-Sec.~\ref{sec6} is dedicated to study of the structure of the $\mathcal{O}(a^5_s)$ and $\mathcal{O}(a^6_s)$-estimations following from the consideration of the asymptotic renormalon-based formula for coefficients of the on-shell-$\overline{\rm{MS}}$ relation, which was obtained from the infrared renormalon studies of this relation and used e.g. in \cite{Beneke:1994rs, Beneke:2016cbu, Beneke:1998ui, Pineda:2001zq, Ayala:2019uaw}.

-In Sec.~\ref{sec7} we consider the results of \cite{Ball:1995ni}, where the exact numerical values of the leading in powers of $n_l$ contributions to $M_q/\overline{m}_q(\overline{m}^2_q)$-ratio were computed from the Feynman diagrams containing the insert of the chain of quark loops into the single gluon line, renormalized the massive quark propagator.
-Note that within the Naive-Nonabelianization (NNA) procedure these calculations lead to the sign-alternating structure of polynomials in $n_l$ of the five- and six-loop PT corrections, which is also observed in both variants of the ECH-motivated method, but is not seen upon the first glance on the renormalon asymptotic formula \cite{Beneke:2016cbu} in the considered by us approximation.
+Sec.~\ref{sec7} is devoted to the study of the consequences following from the results of \cite{Ball:1995ni}, where the exact numerical values of the contributions leading in powers of $n_l$ to the coefficients $t^M_k$ were computed from consideration of the diagrams containing an insert of a chain of quark loops into the single gluon line, renormalized the massive quark propagator.
+Note that within the Naive-Nonabelianization (NNA) procedure utilized by us, this leads to the sign-alternating $n_l$-structure of the five- and six-loop PT corrections.

-The outcomes of Sec.~\ref{sec8} demonstrate that it is possible to combine the results of explicit calculations \cite{Ball:1995ni} with the ones, following from the asymptotic renormalon formula, and to restore the discussed by us sign-alternating feature.

-For consistency of the five- and six-loop estimates, made in this work, with the four-loop computations \cite{Marquard:2016dcn} and the LSM-solutions \cite{Kataev:2018sjv}, and also for convenience of readers in \ref{A} we succinctly set out the gist of the LSM, present its solutions and uncertainties for $t^M_{4, 0}$ and $t^M_{4, 1}$-terms, and in \ref{B} we provide the current numerical four-loop expressions for $M_q/\overline{m}_q(\overline{m}^2_q)$-ratio and for concrete cases of pole masses of the $c$, $b$ and $t$-quarks.
-Despite the fact that all high-order estimates derived in this work are carried out for the quantities defined in QCD, for completeness in \ref{C} we also present the numerical four-loop results for the on-shell-$\overline{\rm{MS}}$ relation for charged leptons in QED as well.
+Sec.~\ref{sec6} is dedicated to the investigation of the $\mathcal{O}(a^5_s)$ and $\mathcal{O}(a^6_s)$-estimates found with help of the asymptotic renorma- lon-based formula for coefficients of the on-shell-$\overline{\rm{MS}}$ relation, which was previously studied in \cite{Beneke:1994rs, Beneke:2016cbu, Beneke:1998ui, Pineda:2001zq, Hoang:2017suc, Ayala:2019hkn}.
+Herewith, we consider two variants for fixation of the normalization factor included in this factorial formula (for details see \cite{Beneke:2016cbu} and \cite{Hoang:2017suc}).
+We demonstrate that using both these ways one can obtain the sign-alternating structure of the five- and six-loop coefficients in (\ref{t^M}).
+This fact is in full agreement with the outcomes following from the application of the ECH-motivated method and the large-$\beta_0$ analysis.
+Here we especially emphasize that in contrast to the results of our previous works on this topic \cite{Kataev:2018mob, Kataev:2018fvx, PhD thesis} the sign-alternating structure of the renormalon-based estimates is observed upon attraction of more detailed information on the normalization factor of the renormalon asymptotic formula.

+In Sec.~\ref{Discussion} we briefly summarize all the main our results presented in the previous sections and consider the numerical impact of the estimated $\mathcal{O}(a^5_s)$ and $\mathcal{O}(a^6_s)$ terms on the behavior of the on-shell-$\overline{\rm{MS}}$ relation for real heavy quarks.
+We show that the application of all methods employed by us leads to the results which are consistent with each other in order of magnitude (on average with a factor two).